-Communal sleeping does not suit everyone and it’s been recognised that private space may help some long-term rough sleepers to make a first step into more standard accommodation.
-By creating privacy and dedicated space to store possessions, the pods give guests at the shelter more autonomy and better prospects in making a successful transition off the streets.
+Communal sleeping does not suit everyone but it’s been recognised that having access to private space can help some long-term rough sleepers to make a first step into more standard accommodation.

-It is hoped that the design can be adopted by community groups to provide temporary accommodation in a number of scenarios including winter shelters like this, and emergency housing.
-Our design, including cutting and assembly instructions will be made freely available for charities to use under a Creative Commons License.
+It is hoped that the design can be adopted by other community groups and we’re working with Commonweal and Housing Justice to give support to shelters around the UK.
+Cutting and assembly instructions are freely available for charities to use under a royalty-free license.